CtripleU/alu-shell/io_redirections_and_filters/README.md

 - One file name per line
 - The listing should end with a new line
 - You are not allowed to use basename, grep, egrep, fgrep or rgrep

+### Task 25 - A shell script that decodes acrostics that use the first letter of each line.
+- The ‘decoded’ message has to end with a new line
+- You are not allowed to use grep, egrep, fgrep or rgrep